MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 ### Where is my workspace data stored and how is it protected?

 Workspace data is stored in your personal OneDrive for business and carries the same protections as all the other content stored in OneDrive.

+### Can you share an Edge Workspace with people outside of your organization?

+No, Edge Workspaces can only be shared within the same Azure AD tenant.

+### Are there limitations to where and how I can use Edge Workspaces?

+Edge Workspaces created within an Azure AD tenant are only available to users in that same tenant when they are logged into Microsoft Edge with their matching Azure AD account.

 ## See also